The anxious wait is over for year 13 pupils as they receive their A-level results today (Thursday).

 ‘They should go prepared – take their UCAS letters, UCAS numbers, conditional offers details, exam results so far, course choices, UCAS personal statements and a list of important phone numbers.

-But Mr Craine urged students to go into school to collect their results: ‘There is a risk with checking results on Track – if the news is disappointing, there will be no-one on hand to help you with decisions that need to be made.’
+But Mr Craine urged students to go into school to collect their results, saying: ‘Students and parents should recognise that there is a risk with checking results on Track – if the news is disappointing, there will be no-one on hand to help you with the decisions that need to be made.’

 He said some students will have done worse, or better, than expected: ‘These are the students who need to be ready to seek advice from schools or the careers service.’

-As well as the ‘clearing’ system for students who haven’t met the requirements of their firm and insurance offers, there is a short ‘adjustment period’ when students who have done better than expected can look for a course or university that carries higher entry requirements.
+There is also a short ‘adjustment period’ when students who have done better than expected can look for a course or university that carries higher entry requirements.